EremusOne/ESPectrum/README.md

 Default aspect ratio is 16:9, so if your monitor has this, you don't need to change anything.

-(If you change aspect ratio to 4:3 and get no image, re-upload file system image to roll back to default settings).
+(If you change aspect ratio to 4:3 and get no image, re-flash board or re-upload file system image to roll back to default settings).

 #### Upload the data filesystem